Multi-Agent Reinforcement Learning: A Selective Overview of Theories and Algorithms: Background

 At time $t$, each agent $i\in\cN$ executes an action $a^i_t$, according to the system state $s_t$.
 The system then transitions to state $s_{t+1}$, and rewards each agent $i$ by $R^i(s_t,a_t,s_{t+1})$.
 The goal of agent $i$ is to optimize its own long-term reward, by finding the policy $\pi^i:\cS\to\Delta(\cA^i)$ such that $a^i_t\sim \pi^i(\cdot\given s_t)$.
 As a consequence, the value-function $V^i:\cS\to\RR$ of agent $i$ becomes a function of the joint policy $\pi:\cS\to\Delta(\cA)$ defined as $\pi(a\given s):=\prod_{i\in\cN}\pi^i(a^i\given s)$.
 In particular, for any joint policy $\pi$ and state $s\in\cS$, \# V^i_{\pi^i,\pi^{-i}}(s):=\EE\bigg[\sum_{t\geq 0}\gamma^t R^i(s_t,a_t,s_{t+1})\bigggiven a^i_t\sim \pi^i(\cdot\given s_t),s_0=s\bigg], \# where $-i$ represents the indices of all agents in $\cN$ except agent $i$.
-Hence, the solution concept of MG deviates from that of MDP, since the \emph{optimal} performance of each agent is controlled not only by its own policy, but also the choices of all other players of the game.
-The most common solution concept, Nash equilibrium (NE), is defined as follows \citep{basar1999dynamic}.
+Hence, the solution concept of an MG deviates from that of an MDP, since the \emph{optimal} performance of each agent is controlled not only by its own policy, but also the choices of all other players of the game.
+The most common solution concept, Nash equilibrium (NE)\footnote{Here, we focus only on stationary Markov Nash equilibria, for the infinite-horizon discounted MGs considered.}, is defined as follows \cite{basar1999dynamic,filar2012competitive}.

 \begin{definition} A \emph{Nash equilibrium} of the Markov game $(\cN,\cS,\{\cA^i\}_{i\in\cN},\cP,\{R^i\}_{i\in\cN},\gamma)$ is a joint policy $\pi^*=(\pi^{1,*},\cdots,\pi^{N,*})$, such that for any $s\in\cS$ and $i\in\cN$ \$ V^i_{\pi^{i,*},\pi^{-i,*}}(s)\geq V^i_{\pi^i,\pi^{-i,*}}(s),\quad\text{~~for any~~}\pi^i. \$ \end{definition}